‘ADDICTED’ – THE CHINESE TELEVISION SERIES

 His music performance capabilities range from ballads to death metal!
 In 2022 he married but has not reveal his wife’s name.
 Huang remains unmarried though has been linked with multiple- women.

-‘In a remarkable scene under the stars of the Gobi Desert, Bai Luo Yin, seven years later, in grief and consumed by sadness, cries out to the stars… his words… ‘Gu Hai’.
+‘In a remarkable scene under the stars of the Gobi Desert, Bai Luo Yin, seven years later, in his secret grief and consumed by sadness, cries out to the stars… his words… ‘Gu Hai’.
 He is alone.
-(Shingyan – Book Two)
+(Shangyin – Book Two)

 To the book…